Conan the Barbarian: Copyright and trademark status

 The name Conan and the names of some of Robert E. Howard's other characters are claimed as trademarked by Conan Properties International and licensed to Cabinet Entertainment, both entities controlled by CEO Fredrik Malmberg.

 Since Robert E. Howard's Conan stories were published at a time when the date of publication was the marker (1932–1963), however, and any new owners failed to renew them to maintain the copyrights, the exact copyright status of all of Howard's 'Conan' works is in question.
 The majority of Howard's Conan fiction exist in at least two versions, subject to different copyright standards, namely 1) the original Weird Tales publications before or shortly after Howard's death, which are generally understood to be public domain and 2) restored versions based upon manuscripts which were unpublished during Howard's lifetime.

-The character of Conan is claimed to enter the public domain in the United States on January 1, 2028, 95 years from first publication.
-Current trademarks on Conan can not be used to extend Conan Properties International's copyright protections, as established by the United States Supreme Court in the case Dastar Corp. v.
-Twentieth Century Fox Film Corp. in which Antonin Scalia warned that allowing these types of restrictions on a public domain work could effectively create "a species of mutant copyright law" that would limit the public's right to copy and use expired copyrights.
-However, this is not true as The Phoenix on the Sword's copyright already expired in the US due to not being renewed and the renewals for the magazines did not count as Howard passed away prior to Weird Tales' copyright renewal.
-Therefore, Conan is public domain in the US.
+The character of Conan is considered to be in the public domain already in the United States due to the 1932 story not renewing its copyright in 1961, 28 years after it was published.
+Despite claims to the contrary from some sources claiming Conan won't enter the public domain until 2028.

 The Australian site of Project Gutenberg hosts digital copies of many of Howard's stories, including several works about Conan.

 In the United Kingdom and the European Union, works are released into the public domain 70 years after the death of an author.
 Howard died in 1936, so his works have been in the public domain there since 2007, including in Malmberg's home country of Sweden.

 In August 2018, Conan Properties International LLC won by default a suit against Spanish sculptor Ricardo Jove Sanchez after he failed to appear at court in the United States.
-Jove had started a crowdfunding campaign that raised around €3000 on Kickstarter, with the intent of selling barbarian figurines to online customers, including those in the United States.
+Jove had started a crowdfunding campaign that raised around €3000 on Kickstarter, with the intent of selling barbarian figurines to online customers, including those in the United States (despite Conan already being public domain there due to the first story's lapsed copyright renewal).
 The Magistrate Judge originally recommended statutory damages for infringement on three Robert E. Howard characters not including Conan, but Jove was eventually fined $3,000 per character used in the campaign, including Conan, for a total of $21,000.

 In September 2020, it was announced that Netflix had made a larger deal involving Malmberg and Mark Wheeler from Pathfinder Media between Netflix and Conan Properties International for the exclusive rights to the Conan library for the rights for live-action and animated films and TV shows.